 From RFP to signing contracts, the vendor selection process can be stressful for organizations.
 Reduce the stress and increase your chances of finding the right vendor (and avoid buyer’s remorse) by:

 - Writing a clear, enforceable RFP: The RFP should have clear business requirements and ask vendors to state which requirements they can fulfill.
-This allows you to focus on the most critical functionality during your demo and puts the accountability on the vendor if you uncover issues during or after implementation.
+This allows you to focus on the most critical functionality during your demo and puts accountability on the vendor if you uncover issues during or after implementation.

 - Creating use cases specific to the organization: Every organization is different, so defining unique scenarios or tricky functionality can help filter vendors.